vu-dinh-hung/goldfish/README.md

 - Replace staging tracked file list with the commit's tracked file list
 - Copy the staging area to the working path
 - Clean staging

+### 7. Clone <url>
+- Check if there's any repository exists
+- If not, download the content from specified URL using rsync
+- Extract content from .goldfish folder

+### 8. Heads
+- Check if heads exists in the repository
+- Print out the heads

+### 9. Diff <commit> <commit>
+- Check the difference between two files using longest common subsequence algorithm
+- Iterate through each file in each revision and print out the diferrences

+### 10. Cat <commit_id> <path>
+- Find the revision based on revision id
+- Find the file in the revision based on the file name
+- Print out the content of the file

+### 11. Log
+- Check the history by going up in the commit tree
+- Print out the history as we go up

+### 12. Merge <commit_id>
+- Compare the file difference between two commits
+- For files that two commits have in common, generate the merged version for each file (by using diff algorithm)

+### 13. Pull <url>
+- Check if the URL contains a valid repository
+- Fetch the content in the specified URL
+- Merge with the current repository

+### 14. Push <url>
+- Check if the current directory is a valid repository
+- Push to specified URL by using rsync